 How to Transition a Floral Dress into Fall

-As I mentioned before, this dress is easy to transition into fall because of the midi length and capped sleeves.
+As I mentioned before, it’s easy to transition this summer dress into fall because of the midi length and capped sleeves.
 Short dresses can still be transitioned into fall when paired with a tall boot and/or stockings.

-But I definitely feel you should really put the focus on longer dress or skirt lengths in the fall.
+But I definitely feel you should really put the focus on longer midi or floral maxi dress in the fall.
 I decided to share three ways to style this dress because this time of the year can get a little tricky trying to forecast the weather.

-One of the easiest ways to transition this floral dress into fall is by changing out the shoes.
+One of the easiest ways for fall styling a floral dress is by changing out the shoes.
 While strappy heels are perfect for warmer months, changing them to a closed-toe pump instantly transforms the dress.
 You could also add a blazer or cardigan on top of this look for added warmth.
 It also elevates the look to a dressier option.

 If it’s a bit cooler where you stay, you could add heavier outerwear like this faux-leather jacket.
 I paired it with open-toed booties to complete the look.
 I love the juxtaposition of feminine florals with edgier leather.
 You could even switch for a taller boot and it will look great this fall.